-The model was informed by clinical trials, the ICER NMA of relevant clinical trials, quality-of-life literature, and validation versus other prior economic models.^{53,55,56} The base case analysis took a health care sector perspective and thus focused on direct medical care costs only.
-Costs and outcomes were discounted at 3% per year.14 Because no long-term cardiovascular outcomes trial data exist for the primary intervention under examination in this review, tirzepatide, health benefits for all modeled therapies were informed by intermediate outcomes: HbA1c, body weight, LDL, and SBP, that are predictors in the UKPDS-OM2 risk engine.13 For therapies with existing long-term CVO trials, modeled CVO event risks, predicted by the UKPDS-OM2 equations, were further multiplied by trial-based hazard ratios and their respective confidence intervals.
+The model was informed by clinical trials, the ICER NMA of relevant clinical trials, quality-of-life literature, and validation versus other prior economic models. ^{54,59,60} The base-case analysis took a health care sector perspective and thus focused on direct medical care costs only.
+Costs and outcomes were discounted at 3% per year.
+12 Because long-term cardiovascular outcomes trial data are immature for the primary intervention under examination in this review, tirzepatide, health benefits for all modeled therapies were informed by intermediate outcomes: HbA1c, body weight, LDL, and SBP, that are predictors in the UKPDS-OM2 risk engine.
+11 Because intermediate outcomes alone may not capture a treatment's potential reduction in CVO event risks, as predicted by the UKPDS-OM2 equations, we further multiplied the predicted event risks by the corresponding trial-based CVO hazard ratios and their respective confidence intervals.